-Open MW and select "Help > Uninstall Molecular Workbench via Java Cache Viewer".
+Open MW and select "Help > Uninstall Molecular Workbench via Java Cache Viewer...".
 You will see the Java Cache Viewer dialog.
 Select "Molecular Workbench" and hit the removal button.

-The content in the concord.org domain is licensed under a Creative Commons Attribution-NonCommercial 3.0 License.
-You are free to copy, distribute, display, and perform the work to make derivative works Under the following conditions: (1) Attribution.
-You must attribute the materials developed by Concord Consortium in the manner specified by the author or licensor.
-(2) Noncommercial.
-You may not use this work for commercial purposes without a permission from the Concord Consortium.
 This license, however, does not apply to any materials you create on your own using the Molecular Workbench's modeling and authoring system, provided that they are not just copied vertabim et literatim or derived from existing materials of other authors who reserve their rights.

 Many schools do not have unlimited Internet bandwidth for each student.
 Therefore you may want to consider downloading MW and its accompanying materials, and using them locally.